banesullivan/localtileserver/README.md

 #### 🗺️ Example Datasets

-A few example datasets are included with `tileserver`.
+A few example datasets are included with `localtileserver`.
 A particularly useful one has global elevation data which you can use to create high resolution Digital Elevation Models (DEMs) of a local region.

 ```py